 Edward Rothstein opens his essay on the Metropolitan Museum of Art’s exhibition, Jerusalem 1000-1400: Every People Under Heaven, with a well-deserved tribute to the gorgeousness of the objects on display and the splendidly illustrated catalogue.
 He then goes on to query whether the exhibition and catalogue really reflect the political, economic, artistic, and religious realities of medieval Jerusalem.
 Having read the catalogue and Rothstein’s criticisms of it, I am in broad agreement with him, and I found his analysis more interesting and more persuasive than the catalogue’s Pollyannaish presentation of medieval realities.

-Enough.
-The Met’s presentation of Jerusalem as the capital of a culturally vibrant La La Land is seductive, but its seductions should be resisted.
+The Met’s presentation of Jerusalem as a vibrant trade hub and cultural melting pot is seductive, but false.